wamae-ndiritu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 [2.
 This report, by its very length, defends itself against the risk of being read](./2-strlen.c) - Creating a function that returns the length of a string.
 This makes use of the `strlen()` function in the C Standard Library and defined in the `string.h` header file.

+[3.
+I do not fear computers.
+I fear the lack of them](./3-puts.c) - Creating a function that prints a string, followed by a new line, to stdout.
+The function makes use of `puts()` function in the C Standard Library defined in the `stdio.h` header file.
+However, the function, only takes a single argument which is a pointer to a string.
+To print the new line, we had to use another custom function, `_putchar()` which makes use of the `putchar()` function.